 Hi there, @BellinghamLandlord.

 You can also check this: QuickBooks Online Compare.
-This will provide you the feature comparison of all the QBO versions.
+This tackle about feature comparison of all the QBO versions.

-Just post in the Community if you have further questions in the QBO product.
+Just post in the Community if you have further questions about the QBO product.
 Have a great day!